Guided Bone Regeneration – Bloomington IL

-Gum disease has traditionally been treated by eliminating the gum pockets by trimming away the infected gum tissue and by re-contouring the uneven bone tissue commonly known as resective surgery.
-Although this method is still a common way of treating gum disease, new and more sophisticated procedures are used routinely today.
-One of these advancements is guided bone regeneration (GBR), also referred to as guided tissue regeneration.
+Periodontists have traditionally treated gum disease by eliminating the gum pockets, by trimming away the infected gum tissue and by re-contouring the uneven bone tissue, commonly known as resective surgery.
+Although this method is still a common way of treating gum disease, today periodontists use new and more sophisticated procedures.
+One of these procedures is called guided bone regeneration (GBR), also referred to as guided tissue regeneration.
 This procedure is used to stabilize endangered teeth.
-This method was the first method developed used in the 1980s to regenerate bone and Dr. Noraian has had extensive experience using it.
+This method, used in the 1980s, was the first method developed to regenerate bone, and Dr. Noraian has had extensive experience using it.

 As periodontal disease progresses, pockets of degenerated bone develop in the jaw.
 These pockets can promote the growth of bacteria and the spread of infection.
 To address these pockets, Dr. Noraian may recommend GBR.
-During this surgical procedure, the pockets are cleaned thoroughly, bone graft material is placed in the bony defect that was caused by the disease, and a membrane or barrier is placed between the soft tissue and the bone graft.
+During this surgical procedure, the pockets are cleaned thoroughly, bone graft material is placed in the bony defect that the disease caused, and a membrane or barrier is placed between the soft tissue and the bone graft.
 Some of these membranes are bio-absorbable and some require removal.
 The membrane covers the pocket so that fast-growing soft tissue is blocked, and slower-growing bone can begin to grow, or “regenerate” itself.
-A packing is placed over the surgical area.
-Generally, prescriptions will be provided to reduce discomfort and control infection post-operatively.
+Packing is placed over the surgical area.
+Generally, Dr. Noraian will provide prescriptions to reduce discomfort and control infection post-operatively.

-The effectiveness of the procedure generally depends on the patient’s willingness to follow a strict post-operative diet and careful oral care.
+The effectiveness of the procedure generally depends on your willingness to follow a strict postoperative diet and careful oral care.
 Dr. Noraian will help you determine if GBR is right for you.